The-OpenROAD-Project/OpenROAD-flow-scripts/docs/user/Build.md

 | `--docker-args-overwrite`     | Only applicable for docker builds.
 Do not use default flags set by this script for Docker builds.  |
 | `--docker-args STRING`        | Only applicable for docker builds.
 Additional compilation flags for Docker build.     |

-## Build from sources locally

-Build from sources locally, [instructions here](./BuildLocally.md).

-## Build from sources using Docker

-Build from sources using Docker, [instructions here](./BuildWithDocker.md).